ZuinigeRijder/python-broadlink-smart-plug-mini/README.md

 So the smart_plug_mini.py tool runs on my Raspberry Pi server, but I want to look at the results, without having to login to my server.
 So another tool has been made, which copies a summary to a google spreadsheet for each device: csv_to_google_sheet.py

-The Google spreadsheet contains kWh usage, including nice diagrams, when you [import the example Badkamer.SP.xlsx spreadsheet in Google Spreadsheet](https://raw.githubusercontent.com/ZuinigeRijder/python-broadlink-smart-plug-mini/main/examples/Badkamer.SP.xlsx):
+The Google spreadsheet contains kWh usage, including nice diagrams, when you [copy the example Google spreadsheet Room.SP and rename it to DEVICE_NAME.SP](https://docs.google.com/spreadsheets/d/1SwFmaei27NlpJ6eP104U_PIEgxJK9A3VBEeYZHahY4g/edit?usp=sharing)):
 - last written Date, Time, kWh, Hour, Day, Week, Month, Year
 - last 48 hours
 - last 32 days